 The Altberg Wildlife Sanctuary Nature Reserve provides habitat for numerous species that depend on large tracts of contiguous natural cover.
 Red-shouldered hawks are frequently seen and have been known to nest on the property.
 In the summer, the forest and forest edges reverberate with the songs of breeding birds such as the hermit thrush, veery, least flycatcher, ovenbird and a wealth of other warblers: black-and-white, yellow-rumped, black-throated green, black-throated blue and chestnut-sided warbler.

-A marked trail system can be accessed from the parking area.
+The 3.3-kilometre marked trail system can be accessed from the parking area.
 Please stay on the marked trails and obey the signs posted at the reserve entrance.
 The trail system will lead visitors through deciduous and mixed forest, where vernal pools and showy plants such as painted trillium can be viewed from the trail.
 Please stay on the marked trails and obey the signs posted at the reserve entrance.

 From the south, take Highway 35/115 north from Highway 401 to Lindsay and continue north past Fenelon Falls and Coboconk to Norland.
 At Norland, turn east on City Road 45 and continue for approximately 10 kilometres.